briandenicola/azure-multi-region-proof-of-concept/docs/code.md

 - Output location: build
 - App build command: dotnet publish -o build
 - API build command:
-(node:24899) [DEP0040] DeprecationWarning: The `punycode` module is deprecated.
-Please use a userland alternative instead.
-(Use `node --trace-deprecation ...` to show where the warning was created) Building app with dotnet publish -o build in . ...
+Building app with dotnet publish -o build in . ...
 Restore complete (0.5s)
   ui succeeded (2.4s) → build/